 Additionally, we are building a web page here for the CubeSat.

 David Mestre, KB1YYJ, Discovery Museum, Principal Investigator

-Dr. Jani Pallis, call TBD, University of Bridgeport, Technical Lead
+Dr. Jani Pallis, KC1MHU, University of Bridgeport, Technical Lead

 Michael Miciukiewicz, K1MJM, Mechanical Engineering